timmarkhuff/flood_fill/README.md

+Lab submission for TECHIN 509

 This project requires OpenCV.
 Download it here: https://pypi.org/project/opencv-python/

-floodfill.py uses recursion and is slow / has some issues flood_fill_w_loop.py uses a loop and is much faster
+* floodfill.py uses recursion and is slow / has some issues
+* flood_fill_w_loop.py uses a loop and is much faster